tkhq/kotlin-sdk/packages/types/README.md

   25 (or any other number for that matter)
 ```

-> It means the Java version you are using is incompatible, please use Java v24 or earlier.
+> It means the JVM toolchain version you are using is incompatible, please use JVM toolchain 24 or earlier.